How to Resolve Ambiguous Language in Wills and Trusts

 Instead, as soon as it is evident that a will or trust contains ambiguous language, it is best to start looking for extrinsic evidence that could provide some insight into the decedent’s true final intentions.
 For example, you may want to speak with the drafter of the document to see if they recall the meaning of the ambiguous terms.

 When attempting to resolve ambiguous terms, the court will always look to other parts of the document first to see if the meaning of the ambiguity can be deduced.
 If it cannot, the court may allow extrinsic evidence to be introduced.
-While there is no guarantee the court will consider extrinsic evidence in an ambiguous language estate or trust matter, it is always a good idea to be prepared in case it is needed to resolve the ambiguities.

 - File a Petition for Instructions with the court.

 If a determination or agreement surrounding the ambiguous language in a decedent’s will or trust cannot be reached outside of court, a Petition for Instructions will generally need to be filed with help from a probate lawyer.
-It is usually the trustee or executor who files a Petition for Instructions in an effort to avoid personal liability.
+It is usually the trustee or executor who files a Petition for Instructions to avoid personal liability.

 Let’s suppose, for example, that a decedent leaves the family home to their grandchildren in their will but also provides for their spouse to reside in the home for their lifetime.
-The court generally will not favor the spouse over the grandchildren or vice versa, since it is evident the decedent intended to leave a gift to both parties.
+The court generally would not favor the spouse over the grandchildren or vice versa, since it is evident the decedent intended to leave a gift to both parties.
 Instead, it may propose for the spouse to pay the grandchildren rent.

 In a Petition for Instructions case Keystone worked on, the judge required the parties affected by the ambiguous terms of a trust to attend a Mandatory Settlement Conference to resolve the matter.